 Once your new club has been organized and approved by the state federation, your state president will sign a club charter application.
 This application will be forwarded to the NFRW, along with the new club bylaws and officer roster.
 Upon approval of the new club by the NFRW, a charter and club number will be issued, making the new club an official Federation affiliate.

 Sample Letter of Intent to Federate a Club [PDF, 1 page]

 Club Charter Application [PDF, 1 page]

 Help for New Club Presidents

 You've done it!
 You've created a new federated club to positively impact your community.
 Now what?

 The NFRW has created many avenues for new presidents to find help as they lead their local clubs.
 The following tools will be available to you once your new club is officially chartered by the NFRW.

-NFRW's weekly e-newsletter and political briefing are available to any member with e-mail.
+NFRW's newsletters, political briefing and other e-communications are available to any member with e-mail.
 The newsletter covers Federation, White House and Congressional news.
 The political briefing addresses an important political topic that is in the news.